 The District Council is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the District are described in Note 1 to the financial statements.
+Other than the required adoption of ASU 2016-14, Not-for-Profit Entities, no new accounting policies were adopted and the application of the existing policies was not changed during 2019.
 We noted no transactions entered into by the District during the year for which there is a lack of authoritative guidance or consensus.